 In June 2019, Spike Island’s Director and Board of Trustees introduced a new approach to the management of our 70 artists’ studios, in order to ensure a fair system for everyone.

 As part of the ongoing Studio Review Process we have:

 This follows on from extensive consultation with studio holders, studio representatives (nominated by studio holders), the Directors and the Board of Trustees, initiated in 2016 and finalised in 2019.

 There have been two review panels to date, on 22 October 2019 and 28 January 2020.
-Due to the COVID-19 pandemic, we have postponed all further reviews until later in the year.
-No current studio holders have been or will be asked to vacate their studios until the current social distancing measures are lifted.
+Due to the COVID-19 pandemic, all further reviews were postponed for 6 months, restarting in October 2020.

 Our primary aim with the Studio Review Process is to ensure a fair, equal and transparent system that aligns with our organisational vision and mission, as well as the principles of our key funders around access, diversity and equal opportunities.